RevenueCat/revenuecat-docs/docs_source/Tools/targeting.md

 2. Offerings are fetched
 3. Your list of Offerings is returned, along with the identifier of the Offering for the first rule that the customer matched as the **Current Offering** for that customer
    1. If the customer does not match any specified rules, the **Default Offering** will be set as their Current Offering

+> 🚧
+>
+> In December 2023 we began referring to a Project's current Offering as it's default Offering.
+Learn more [here](https://www.revenuecat.com/docs/displaying-products#fetching-offerings).

 When determining which (if any) Targeting Rule a customer matches, we'll assess them from top to bottom as you've ordered them in the Dashboard.